HPI-Information-Systems/snowman/docs/basic_usage/datasets.md

 - ![Preview Dataset](../assets/preview-dataset.png)

 !!! info
-    Pro tip: Click on the button in the top right corner of any table (which appears when the mouse is over the table) to open the table in a new window.
+    **Pro Tip:** Click on the button in the top right corner of any table (which appears when the mouse is over the table) to open the table in a new window.

 - ![Preview Dataset large](../assets/preview-dataset-large.png)